simplyrucha/KNNModel/README.md

 The dataset for this project was created and uploaded by Jeffrey C. Schlimmer at the UCI Machine Learning Repository.
 The dataset can be accessed from this [page](https://archive.ics.uci.edu/ml/machine-learning-databases/autos/imports-85.data) and detailed description is available [here](https://archive.ics.uci.edu/ml/datasets/automobile).

 The original dataset is also attached with this repository.

+Since GitHub does not render the plotly plots, that I originally built this project with here is the NBViewer link to access the same [With Plotly Plots]( https://nbviewer.jupyter.org/github/simplyrucha/KNNModel/blob/master/GP_PredictingCarPrices.ipynb)